solliancenet/azure-databricks-dev-guide/notebooks/notebooks-overview.md

 }))
 ```

-To view the return value, you a command similar to the following in the calling notebook:
+To view the return value, you issue a command similar to the following in the calling notebook:

 ```python
 import json